GStreamer/gstreamer/markdown/tutorials/basic/concepts.md

 `gst_bus_timed_pop_filtered()` waits for execution to end and returns with a `GstMessage` which we previously ignored.
-We asked `gst_bus_timed_pop_filtered()` to return when GStreamer encountered either an error condition or an EOS, so we need to check which one happened, and print a message on screen (Your application will probably want to undertake more complex actions).
+We asked `gst_bus_timed_pop_filtered()` to return when GStreamer encountered either an error condition or an `EOS`, so we need to check which one happened, and print a message on screen (Your application will probably want to undertake more complex actions).